kentrevis287/Snake_ECE287/Report.md

 #### Challenges

 The biggest challenge that we ran into was understanding the base code of the game, which was essentially what took the longest.
 Once we understood that, we had to fix the code because when we first ran the base code, the game would not leave the game-over screen.
 After fixing that, we had to implement our own logic, which is what took the rest of our time.
-That was a challenge in itself, because we had to conform our ideas to that of the base code, that way they matched.
-This was really at the beginning, because we soon got used to the base code.
+This was a challenge in itself, because we had to conform our ideas to the base code, so that they matched.
 There was also the fact that when something went wrong, we had to do trial-and-error analysis to figure out what was wrong.
 We couldn't detect a certain spot that went wrong, unless we were changing only one line of code.

 #### Bugs/Glitches

-1. The very first time the player runs the game, the score tally marks will disappear.
+1. The very first time the player runs the game, the score tally marks will sometimes disappear.
 2. There are times where the keyboard no longer accepts input and the player would have to program the board again.
 3. Very few times, if a player lost on the bottom border, the game would keep the snake in the border when you reset .
 You simply have to reset another time.
-This happens because before resetting, the snake is in the position it lost in for a split second.
 4. At times, the apple would move to another part of the screen.
 This wasn't game-breaking because the apple wouldn't move like that more than once, but it still was a glitch.

 ## Conclusion